srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_19-azure-defender-for-iot.md

 1. Close the **Solution Management** pane.

-After defining all of the resource relationships, Azure Security Center for IoT leverages Azure Security Center to provide you security recommendations and alerts for these resources.
+After defining all of the resource relationships, Azure Defender for IoT leverages Azure Defender to provide you security recommendations and alerts for these resources.

-#### Task 2: View Azure Security Center for IoT in Action
+#### Task 2: View Azure Defender for IoT in Action

 You now have your the security agent installed on your device and your solution configured.
-It is a good time to check out the different views for Azure Security Center for IoT.
+It is a good time to check out the different views for Azure Defender for IoT.

 1. On the left-side menu, under **Security**, click **Overview**.

     You will see the health overview for your devices, hubs, and other resources appear on two charts.
-You can see the Built-in real-time monitoring, recommendations and alerts that were enabled right when you turn on your Azure IoT Security Center.
+You can see the Built-in real-time monitoring, recommendations and alerts that were enabled right when you turn on your Azure IoT Defender.

     ![Screenshot of Azure IoT Security Module](media/LAB_AK_19-security-dashboard.png)